Rayver Cruz

 Raymond Oliver Cruz Ilustre (born July 20, 1989), better known by his screen name Rayver Cruz (/tl/), is a Filipino actor.
-He is the younger brother of fellow actor and dancer Rodjun Cruz.
 He is currently an exclusive actor of GMA Network.

-Personal life
+Early life and education

-Rayver is a member of the Cruz family, a noted family line in the Philippine entertainment industry.
+Rayver Cruz is a member of the Cruz family, a notable family line in the Philippine entertainment industry, which includes his cousins Sheryl Cruz, Sunshine Cruz, Geneva Cruz and Donna Cruz.
 He has two older brothers, Rodjun Cruz and Omar Cruz-Ilustre.
 His father, Rodolfo L. Ilustre, died in 2009 from kidney failure.
 He finished Grade 6 in Saint Mark's Institute in Las Piñas.

-He graduated in 2010 with a B.S. degree in Business Administration Management from St. Francis of Assisi College, Las Pinas City, Philippines.
+Cruz graduated in 2010 with a Bachelor of Science degree in business administration from Saint Francis of Assisi College in Las Piñas.

-Rayver is also a cousin of Sheryl Cruz, Sunshine Cruz, Geneva Cruz and Donna Cruz.